Towards Personalized Bangla Book Recommendation: A Large-Scale Heterogeneous Book Graph Dataset: Dataset

 \section{Dataset}

-The \textbf{RokomariBG} dataset is collected from \textit{Rokomari.com}, the largest online bookstore in Bangladesh, and is designed to support recommendation tasks that leverage interaction data, multi-entity relational structure, and rich textual attributes.
-The dataset consists of five primary entity types—\emph{Books}, \emph{Authors}, \emph{Categories}, \emph{Publishers}, and \emph{Reviews}—capturing both content-level information and user feedback.

-In total, the dataset contains \textbf{403,714 nodes} and more than \textbf{2 million edges}.
+The dataset statistics can be found in Table~\ref{tab:entity-stats} and Table~\ref{tab:relations}.
 The largest entity type is \emph{Books}, with \textbf{127,302} unique items.
 Each book is associated with structured metadata such as ISBN, number of pages, average rating, rating count, and review count, as well as unstructured textual content including the book title and summary.
 These attributes enable both collaborative and content-based modeling.

 The dataset includes \textbf{16,601} \emph{Authors}, each represented by an author ID, name, biographical text, and follower count, allowing the modeling of author popularity and author-level semantics.
 Books are also linked to \textbf{2,757} \emph{Publishers}, where each publisher entity contains descriptive text and aggregate statistics such as total book count and total author count.
-In addition, \textbf{1,515} \emph{Categories} are provided to capture topical structure, with each category associated with a name, description, and the total number of books under that category.
+In addition, \textbf{1,515} \emph{Categories} are provided with each category associated with a name, description, and the total number of books under that category.

 User feedback is captured through \textbf{209,602} \emph{Reviews}.
 Each review includes a user-provided rating, detailed review text, timestamp, up-vote and down-vote counts, and a verified-purchase indicator.
 Reviews serve as the primary interaction signal in the dataset and connect users to books through explicit feedback.